 Types of Alternative Teaching Licenses in Mississippi

-Alternative teacher certification in Mississippi typically requires testing, a training program or coursework, and a one-year teaching internship.
+Alternative teacher certification in Mississippi typically requires testing, a training program and/or formal coursework, and a one-year teaching internship.
 Note that each path may be limited to licensure in only certain grade levels and subject areas.
 No alternate routes for certification are offered for those interested in teaching Elementary K-3.
 In order to earn an early childhood teaching license in Mississippi, an approved educational program must be completed.
 You can find further information through the Mississippi Department of Education.